gschmutz/stream-processing-workshop/04-wikipedia-data-integration/README.md

 * [Ingesting Wikipedia Recent Changes into Kafka using Kafka Connect](../04b-wikipedia-data-ingestion-with-kafka-connect/README.md)
 * [Ingesting Wikipedia Recent Changes into Kafka using Kafka Connect SSE Connector](../04c-wikipedia-data-ingestion-with-kafka-connect-sse/README.md)

-For storing the Wikipedia events into Elasticsearch:
+For storing the Wikipedia events into Elasticsearch there is one solution.
+It will only work if the data is ingested using the 3rd ingestion solution [Ingesting Wikipedia Recent Changes into Kafka using Kafka Connect SSE Connector](../04c-wikipedia-data-ingestion-with-kafka-connect-sse/README.md):

 * [Storing Wikipedia Recent Changes into Elasticsearch using Kafka Connect](../04d-stream-data-integration-with-elasticsearch/README.md)